 On a continuing basis, the Airport enters into construction contracts for improvements to the Airport.
-At December 31, 2022, there are several ongoing projects for which contracts have been entered and work is in progress.
+At December 31, 2023, there are several ongoing projects for which contracts have been entered and work is in progress.
 The majority of the costs of these projects are being funded by Airport Improvement Program Grants through the Federal Aviation Administration and the State of Louisiana, Department of Transportation.

 The Airport participates in a number of federal financial assistance programs.
-Although the grant programs have been audited through December 31, 2022, in accordance with Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), these programs are still subject to financial and compliance audits by governmental agencies.
+Although the grant programs have been audited through December 31, 2023, in accordance with Title 2 U.S. Code of Federal Regulations Part 200.
+Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), these programs are still subject to financial and compliance audits by governmental agencies.
+Such audits could result in expenses being disallowed under the terms and conditions of the grants.
+In the opinion of management, such disallowances, if any, would be immaterial.